paritytech/prdoc/README.md

       <NUMBER>  Change number

     Options:
-      -t, --title <TITLE>            Change title
-      -s, --save                     Save the generated document to file with the proper naming -o, --output-dir <OUTPUT_DIR>  Output directory [default: .]
+          --dry-run                        Do not save the generated document to file with the proper naming, show the content instead
+      -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
+      -o, --output-dir <OUTPUT_DIR>        Optional output directory.
+It not passed, the default `PRDOC_DIR` will be used under the root of the current project
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDERS=tests/data/some]
       -j, --json                           Output as json
       -h, --help                           Print help

+### check

+    Check one or more prdoc files for validity

+    Usage: prdoc check [OPTIONS]

+    Options:
+      -f, --file <FILE>                    Directly specify the file to be checked.
+It can be relative to the base directory -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
+      -n, --number <NUMBER>                number
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDERS=tests/data/some]
+      -l, --list <LIST>                    Get the list of PR numbers from a file -j, --json                           Output as json
+      -h, --help                           Print help

-### Scan
+### scan

     Scan a directory for prdoc files based on their name

-    Usage: prdoc scan [OPTIONS] [DIRECTORY]
+    Usage: prdoc scan [OPTIONS]

-    Arguments:
-      [DIRECTORY]  directory path [default: .]

     Options:
       -a, --all                            Also return invalid files
+      -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
+      -s, --sort                           Sort the output
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDERS=tests/data/some]
       -j, --json                           Output as json
       -h, --help                           Print help

-### Check

-    Check one or MORE `prdoc` files for validity

-    Usage: prdoc check [OPTIONS]

-    Options:
-      -d, --directory <DIRECTORY>  Base directory for the files [default: .]
-      -f, --file <FILE>            Directly specify the file to be checked.
-It can be relative to the base directory -n, --number <NUMBER>        number
-      -l, --list <LIST>            Get the list of PR numbers from a file -j, --json                   Output as json
-      -h, --help                   Print help

-### Load
+### load

     Load one or more prdoc

     Usage: prdoc load [OPTIONS]

     Options:
-      -d, --directory <DIRECTORY>  directory path [default: .]
       -f, --file <FILE>                    file path
+      -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
       -n, --number <NUMBER>                One or more PR numbers.
 Depending on the host OS, the max length of a command may differ.
 If you run into issues, make sure to check the `--list` option instead
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDERS=tests/data/some]
       -l, --list <LIST>                    Get the list of PR numbers from a file -j, --json                           Output as json
       -h, --help                           Print help

-## Docker
+## Containers

-If you prefer not having to install Rust & Cargo and have Docker installed, you may prefer to run a containerized version of `prdoc`.
-The next chapters explain how to proceed.
+If you prefer not having to install Rust & Cargo and have Podman or Docker installed, you may prefer to run a containerized version of `prdoc`.
+This chapter explains how to proceed.

+prdoc is designed to work at the repository level and you need to mount your repo as `/repo` into the prdoc container.

+    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

+        ENGINE=podman
+        DOC_PATH="$PWD/tests/data/some"
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

+The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

 ### Run

+    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

+        ENGINE=podman
+        DOC_PATH="$PWD/tests/data/some"
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

+The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

-Docker commands can end up quite lengthy so you may like to set an alias:
+Commands can end up quite lengthy so you may like to set an alias:

-        alias prdoc='docker run --rm -it prdoc'
+        alias prdoc='podman run --rm -it -v $PWD:/repo paritytech/prdoc'

 After setting this alias, you may use `prdoc` by simply invoking the `prdoc` command:

         prdoc --version

-If you prefer a shorter a command, you may set an alias for `rl` instead of `prdoc`.

-This is out of the scope of this documentation but note that you cannot just invoke `prdoc` check and expect it to work on your local `specs.yaml`.
-For that to work, you need to mount your `specs.yaml` into the container.
-That looks like this:
+This is out of the scope of this documentation but note that you can just invoke `prdoc check` and expect it to work in your repo as long as it contains a valid configuration file and schema.
+Check out the [???](#Configuration) chapter for more details.

-        docker run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml <literal>prdoc</literal> list

 ### Build

-You can pull the docker image from `paritytech`/`prdoc` or build you own:
+You can pull the container image from `paritytech`/`prdoc` or build you own:

-        docker build -t prdoc .
+        podman build -t prdoc .

 ## License